matdombrock/lifx-zero/README.md

+# LIFX-ZERO
-# A (Hopefully) Better NodeJS API Wrapper For LIFX Lightbulbs
+A (Hopefully) Better NodeJS API Wrapper For LIFX Lightbulbs.

 This software is not an official LIFX product and I am not related to LIFX in any way shape or form.
 Do not blame me if something breaks.

 Make sure to checkout the documentation for the official API at [https://api.developer.lifx.com/docs/](https://api.developer.lifx.com/docs/).